 I am interested in how interactive environments (both real-world and virtual), and our beliefs about them, affect our cognition and behaviour, and what underlying neural mechanisms are engaged in these effects.
-My undergraduate research has tested memory retention and retrieval in real-world versus immersive virtual reality, while my Masters research looked at immersive co-presence implementations in remote education, piloting an experiment on performance changes during immersive virtual co-presence.
+My undergraduate (BSc) research tested memory retention and retrieval in real-world versus immersive virtual reality, while my Masters (MSc) looked at immersive co-presence implementations in remote education, piloting an experiment on performance changes during immersive virtual co-presence.

-PhD Student, Centre for Brain and Cognitive Development, Birkbeck (October 2018 - present)
+PhD Student, Centre for Brain and Cognitive Development, Birkbeck (2018 –2022)

 MSc Educational Neuroscience (Distinction), Birkbeck and UCL Institute of Education (2017-2018)